Tyderion/AniDb-AniAdd-CLI/Readme.md

 - `ANIDB_USERNAME` [required]: your username
 - `ANIDB_PASSWORD` [required]: your password e
 - `ANIDB_CONF` [required]: path to your config file, [example](https://github.com/Tyderion/AniDb-AniAdd-CLI/blob/feature/docker/docker.conf), needs a corresponding mounted location of course :)
+- `LOG_CONFIG_FILE`: Path to a properties file for logging [sample](https://github.com/Tyderion/AniDb-AniAdd-CLI/blob/master/.run/logging.properties).
+Will be used to update logging configuration and set log levels.
+Defaults to the linked file.

 ## Scanning and watching
 `/app/scan.sh` (v1.1.1+) (default command of docker image)